laballais/to_do_app/README.md

-# To Do App: a simple to to application to manage your to do lists using React + Vite
+# To Do App: a simple To Do application to manage your to do lists using React + Vite

 ![alt text](Homepage.png)